-Sales Tax Summit is a moderated roundtable-style event designed for experienced tax and financial systems professionals who want to deepen their understanding of the impact indirect tax automation can have in their companies.
+Sales Tax Summit is a moderated roundtable-style event designed for experienced tax professionals who want to be at the forefront of the most advanced sales tax issues and processes.

-This in-person roundtable will be discussion based and led by masters in tax technology, tax consulting, and industry.
-Attendance of the Summit will be limited to a small group of experienced professionals with a focus on those in industry.
+This in-person roundtable is discussion based and led by business leaders and masters in tax technology, tax consulting, and industry.
+Attendance of the Summit is limited to a small group of experienced professionals.

 First, this event is limited to a small group of experienced professionals.
 It will be a tight-knit crew so that everyone has a chance to offer perspective and participate.